 Furthermore, he was convinced the tribesmen's anger had not been spontaneous.
 "There can be no doubt that all these demonstrations were League-organised," Caroe later admitted to the viceroy.
 During the weeks of limbo after the Calcutta Killing, young radicals in the League had begun pushing Jinnah to employ rougher tactics in the fight against the Congress.
-British intelligence reports
+British intelligence reports claimed that in early September, at a secret meeting of party leaders called to discuss the plan for direct action, there had been "loose talk" of buying arms from Muslim princes around the subcontinent.
+Some League firebrands had even argued for establishing covert terror squads - as Jewish fighters were then doing in Palestine - to carry out bombings and sabotage across the country.8

 Even if party leaders stopped short of sanctioning violence, such talk was dangerous.
-One of the League's young hotheads-the pir of Manki Sharif, a volatile twenty-three-year-old frontier mullah-had preceded Nehru into the tribal areas.
+One of the League's young hotheads - the pir of Manki Sharif, a volatile twenty-three-year-old frontier mullah - had preceded Nehru into the tribal areas.
 "There are secret attempts to bring you also under Hindu domination," he had warned the already suspicious Pathans.
 The tribesmen were an excitable and easily roused audience.
 Nehru had walked into a trap.